JPadley18/dataiker-recognition/README.md

 #### Setting Up the PIR

-In order to set up the PIR, you will need three Female-to-Female jumper connectors.
+In order to set up these next components, you will need seven Female-to-Female jumper connectors.
 Looking at the bottom of the sensor module, the pins may or may not be labelled.
 In the case that they are labelled, you should see VCC, OUT and GND.
 In case they aren't labelled, the VCC will be the pin next to the Protection Diode.
 Check the diagram below to help you find the diode:

 ![Wiring Diagram](https://lastminuteengineers.com/wp-content/uploads/2018/06/PIR-Sensor-Pinout-with-Jumper-Setting-Sensitivity-Time-Adjustment-BISS0001-IC-Labeling-Diagram.png)